People Skills Missteps: Dominating w/ Friendly Advice | #PeopleSkills

 It’s human to want others to be just like us.
 Yet this fundamental urge does far more harm than good.
 Even if someone has asked for advice before, assuming they always want advice is definitely one of the big people skills missteps.

 Think of if this way, if we know someone very well and have been their friend for a long time, we don’t need to use the phrase friendly advice.
-And if we aren’t that close, giving unsolicited advice can tarnish our unique views and talents with presumption.
+And if we aren’t that close, giving unsolicited advice can backfire on you and others.

 From my professional experience to your success,